 The angel is the messenger of Jesus’ birth.
 The most famous is the angel Boufareu who guides the population to the barn with his trumpet and is generally hung over the nativity.

 According to the Maurel Pastorale, the son leads his father to the barn where Jesus is born, and the latter regains his sight in front of it.

 He is a comical character from one of the Pastorales and has a “négligé” air about him.

 Shepherds are biblical characters described in the New Testament.
 But their representation is strongly influenced by the popular Provençal image.
-Of course, they are represented in several different ways and positions in the nativity, but most often the shepherd is situated very near to Christ, as they were the first to arrive to the barn.
-They can be depicted young or old, standing, holding on to a cane, kneeling, and sometimes with a sheep in their arms or on their shoulders.
+Of course, they are represented in several different ways and positions in the nativity, but most often, the shepherd is situated very near to Christ, as they were the first to arrive at the barn.
+They can be depicted as young or old, standing, holding on to a cane, kneeling, and sometimes with a sheep in their arms or shoulders.

 She is always depicted carrying a child in her arms.

 Often portly and bold, he is responsible for the parish in the neighbouring village.
 The importance of the parish priest in Provence in the past explains his ongoing presence in the nativity.

 He is an essential character of the Provençal nativity; he finds his origin in the works of Alphonse Daudet and reminds us of the endearing Tartarin, who talks too much.